 Hockey is one of the major areas of study for students enrolled in this program and alongside their remaining academic studies, contributes to their secondary graduation.
-Students at the academy receive a diverse hockey experience with the major focus being given to skill development, physical conditioning and game strategy.
+Students in the Academy receive a diverse hockey experience, with the major focus being given to skill development, physical conditioning and game strategy.

 Our graduates complete a number of nationally recognised qualifications within the program framework.
 These include:

 - Certificate I & II in Sport and Recreation

 - Australian YMCA Institute of Education and Training, HLTAID003 – Provide First Aid Certification